 - With a knife, remove corn from the cobs and place in a large bowl.

-- *If you are using frozen corn, place in a large microwaveble container with a a tablespoon or two of water and microwave until slightly thawed, about 3 minutes.
+- Empty into a large microwaveble container with 2 tablespoons of water and microwave until thawed, about 6 minutes

 - Add flour, coconut milk, garlic, red pepper, red onion, cumin, cilantro, salt, and pepper